 The overhead video shot has taken social media by storm, thanks to Buzzfeed’s series of “Tasty” videos.
 Here’s an example of this style of video:

 But it doesn’t just work well for food—the overhead, bird’s eye view-style offers a unique way to showcase any type of how to, project, or display that takes place on a table.
-It can also be used for dramatic effect—or just to add a little bit of variety to your video.
+It can be used for dramatic effect—or just to add a little bit of variety to your video.
+And it's also popular for stop motion videos.

 But this look may feel out of reach for those without fancy equipment.
 We’ll show you how to set up an overhead video shot with what you have on hand—or with equipment that can be acquired easily (and on a budget).